Can images help recognize entities? A study of the role of images for Multimodal NER: Introduction

-In this work, we study how to take advantage of information from images in MNER.
-We first analyze current state-of-the-art approaches using transformer-based sequence labeling models combined with different fusion techniques.
-We consider three different ways to represent images: global image features from image classification algorithms, regional images features from object detection algorithms and image captions.
-We then report comparisons on two multimodal datasets from \citet{zhang2018adaptive} and \citet{lu2018visual}.
-Due to the weak relatedness between named entities and images in these two datasets, multimodal architectures are not superior compared to the unimodal ones.
-Therefore, we create a new multimodal dataset for further study based on Snapchat posts since texts and images from Snapchat are highly related.
-By conducting experiments that emphasize the contribution of different image representations, we demonstrate the effectiveness of using captions to represent images as text in MNER task.
+In this work, we take a step further towards understanding the behavior of multimodal models for the MNER task.
+We first analyze the existing multimodal fusion techniques with both unimodal and multimodal transformer-based sequence labeling models.
+We investigate three different ways to represent images: global image features from image classification algorithms, regional image features from object detection algorithms, and image captions.
+By conducting experiments that emphasize the contribution of different image representations, we demonstrate the effectiveness of using captions to represent images in the MNER task.

-To summarize, we make the following contributions: \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item We conduct a detailed analysis of fusion techniques from state-of-the-art MNER models based on transformer-based sequence labeling framework. \item We study an alternative approach to incorporate images in MNER.
-We use captions to represent images as text and adapt transformer-based sequence labeling models to connect multimodal information. \item We provide empirical evidence to show in which scenario images are helpful in MNER task. \end{enumerate}{}
+To summarize, we make the following contributions: \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item We conduct detailed analyses of multimodal fusion techniques from state-of-the-art MNER models with both unimodal and multimodal transformer-based sequence labeling framework and expose the bottleneck of existing approaches in terms of multimodal fusion. \item We study an alternative approach to incorporate images in MNER.
+We use captions to represent images as text and adapt transformer-based sequence labeling models to connect multimodal information. \item We provide empirical evidence to expose the situations where incorporating images is beneficial for the MNER task. \end{enumerate}{}